About

 The University of Strathclyde offers scholarships to support full-time international students joining the Strathclyde Business School (SBS) Bachelor of Business Administration Degree.
 The scholarship provides a 25% fee reduction per full academic year of study for three years in total.
 The Bachelor of Business Administration Scholarship is awarded automatically with no separate application required.
 To be eligible, applicants must be self-funded, have international fee status, and have an offer to study a full-time Bachelor of Business Administration Degree.
 The scholarships are applied upon acceptance of an offer to study and confirmation of the deposit payment by 31st August 2026.
 The award is deducted from the overall tuition fees and cannot be combined with other university scholarships.

-The Strathclyde Business School Undergraduate Dean's Excellence Awards are scholarships designed to support full-time international students joining a Strathclyde Business School Undergraduate Degree in September 2026.
-The scholarship provides a 25% fee reduction per full year of academic study and is awarded automatically to eligible students.
-To be eligible, applicants must be self-funded international fee-paying students who have applied to a Strathclyde Business School Undergraduate degree and hold a conditional or unconditional offer to study.
-Eligible programs include BA Business, BA International Business, and Integrated Master International Business and Modern Languages.
-The scholarships will be applied upon acceptance of an offer to study and confirmation of deposit payment by 31 August 2026.
-The award is deducted from the overall tuition fees and cannot be combined with other university scholarships.
-No separate scholarship application is required as candidates who hold an offer on eligible full-time Undergraduate Degree programmes will be automatically considered.
-The scholarship is available for the full duration of the undergraduate degree programme.
-Eligible subject areas include Accounting & Finance, Business, Economics, Entrepreneurship, Hospitality & Tourism, Human Resource Management, Languages, Management, Management Science, and Marketing.
-This award represents the University of Strathclyde's commitment to supporting international students pursuing business education at the undergraduate level.
+The University of Strathclyde offers scholarships to support full-time international students joining a Strathclyde Business School Undergraduate Degree programme.
+The scholarship provides a 25% fee reduction per full year of academic study for the duration of the undergraduate degree programme.
+The Dean's Excellence Scholarship is awarded automatically to eligible candidates; no separate application is required.
+To be eligible, applicants must be self-funded, have international fee status, and hold a conditional or unconditional offer to study a full-time Undergraduate Degree programme at Strathclyde Business School starting in September 2026.
+Eligible programmes include BA Business, BA International Business, and Integrated Master International Business and Modern Languages.
+The award will be applied upon acceptance of an offer to study and confirmation of deposit payment by 31 August 2026.
+The scholarship cannot be combined with other university scholarships.

 Undergraduate Scholarships for Physics International Students